Crossroads Children’s Mental Health Centre BOARD OF DIRECTORS

 Stefan Hollmann, Treasurer

-Stefan Hollmann is a financial management and accounting professional with over 18 years experience, the last 12 in non-profit organizations.
-Stefan is currently the Finance Director with the Micronutrient Initiative (MI), a Canadian international non-profit organization focused on improving health and nutrition for women and children in developing countries.
-Prior to joining MI, he has held various roles in public accounting firms with clients in the not-for-profit, health, technology and construction sectors.
+Stefan Hollmann is a financial management and accounting professional with over 20 years experience, the last 14 in non-profit organizations.
+Stefan is currently the Finance Director with Nutrition International, a Canadian international non-profit organization focused on improving health and nutrition for women and children in developing countries.
+Prior to joining Nutrition International, he has held various roles in public accounting firms with clients in the not-for-profit, health, technology and construction sectors.
 Stefan is a Chartered Professional Accountant, Chartered Accountant and Certified Public Accountant.
 He received a Masters of Accountancy Studies and a BA in accounting from the University of Waterloo.

 Elizabeth is a registered nurse who spent her career as a Professor of Nursing at Algonquin College.
 She taught primarily in the Collaborative Bachelor of Science in Nursing Program with the University of Ottawa as well as in the Practical Nursing and Personal Support Worker Programs.
 Upon retirement she began casual employment as a registered nurse at the Royal Ottawa Mental Health Centre.
 Additionally, she holds a contract position with Algonquin College as co-ordinator of placements for students in the On-Line Care of Dementia Clients Certificate Program.
 Elizabeth holds a Bachelor of Science in Nursing as well as a Master in Education from the University of Ottawa.
 Additionally, she holds a post RN Certificate in Mental Health Nursing from Algonquin College.